15 Best RN to BSN Programs: The 2024 Definitive Guide

 Is the RN to BSN Right for Me?

-An RN to BSN education can complete your nursing education and put you in a position to for a higher salary, more job opportunities, and greater academic advancement into more advanced types of nursing if you choose to continue your education.
+An RN to BSN education can complete your nursing education and put you in a position for a higher salary, more job opportunities, and greater academic advancement into more advanced types of nursing if you choose to continue your education.

 BSN education can complete your nursing education and put you in a position to choose higher levels of learning and achievement.
 The master’s degree requires a bachelor’s degree, and the specializations that can come from further graduate study can add income and career options.
-Nursing like the medical professional and medical science is in a period of tremendous change.
+Nursing, like the medical profession and medical science is in a period of tremendous change.
 The RN to BSN completion can help in the short term to meet current trends and requirements.
 The BSN can set the stage for further learning and participation in the evolution of medicine and the practice of nursing.

-RN to BSN Schools
+15 Best RN to BSN Programs

 Many schools offer RN to BSN programs, from schools with 100% online coursework to local community colleges.
 Often referred to as Bridge Programs, or RN to BSN Bridge Programs, many employers now require you to prove your enrollment in a BSN program before they will consider your application.
+You can take a look at our ranking methodology here.

 Here’s a look at a few schools that offer RN to BSN programs: